kailash-manasarovar/statement/docs/timeline/2024/september.md

 ![pic]( ../../content/images/targeted-women/23.png )

-- This looks like someone Lorraine Blackbourn knew from Chester.
+- This looks like someone Lorraine Blackbourn knew from Chester, UK.
 - I could be wrong but I think I've seen her before in private photos Lorraine showed me.
 - Who is she?